Cosplay Model Anna Faith Shares Sexy Swimsuit Photo & Her Instagram Fans Are In Love

 “Why [are] you so gorgeous!!” yet another user added, following the comment with a series of fire emoji.

-Anna Faith is best known in the cosplay world for impersonating the character of Queen Elsa from the Disney animated film Frozen, as The Inquisitr has previously pointed out.
+Anna Faith is best known in the cosplay world for dressing up as Queen Elsa from the Disney animated film Frozen, as The Inquisitr has previously pointed out.

 View this post on Instagram